mangecoeur/jupyter-chrome/README.md

 ## Known issues

+- This isn't yet uploaded to the Chrome app store.
 - The tab-bar implementation is very simple, and will probably break if you try to open too many tabs.